rocket-pool/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 ```

 Sum the `nodeCollateralAmount` for each node to arrive at the `totalCalculatedCollateralRewards`.
-As a sanity check, compare this to the original `collateralRewards` value using the **total number of minipools** as an delta value:
+As a sanity check, compare this to the original `collateralRewards` value using the **total number of minipools** as a delta value:

 ```go
 if collateralRewards - totalCalculatedCollateralRewards > numberOfMinipools {